 Based on sound scientific research, the ANHC evaluates the state’s ecologically important sites to set priorities for conservation within the statewide System of Natural Areas.
 Stewardship of these lands requires proven techniques to preserve and sometimes restore unique and diverse ecosystems.
 On the ground, public access to natural areas varies — some have difficult terrain while others have developed trails.
 However, most natural areas are well suited for low-impact activities such as hiking and bird-watching, and many others offer hunting opportunities in accordance with

 regulations established by the Arkansas Game and Fish Commission.

-ANHC’s public outreach efforts strive to make information on biodiversity interesting, easy to find, and easy to understand.
-Educational programming is often offered to teachers and students to address state and national science standards using Arkansas-specific information.
+In addition, the ANHC’s public outreach efforts strive to make information on biodiversity interesting, easy to find, and easy to understand.
+The ANHC's educational programming and resources address state and national science standards using Arkansas-specific information, which is made available to teachers and students.
 Our goal is to provide an introduction to the natural treasures that are the heritage of every citizen in Arkansas.